-Cerebral palsy is caused by abnormalities or disruptions in brain development, before or soon after a child is born.
+Acquired cerebral palsy is less common and may be caused by a head injury, or brain infections such as bacterial meningitis or viral encephalitis.
 Factors that may lead to problems with brain development include:

 - Infant infections that cause inflammation in or around the brain

 - Traumatic head injury to an infant during or soon after birth